MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/configure-focused-inbox.md

 2. You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Transport rules" entry in [Messaging policy and compliance permissions](https://go.microsoft.com/fwlink/p/?LinkId=829796).

-3. Run the following command to allow all messages from "Human Resources," for example, to be delivered to the Focused Inbox.
+3. Run the following command to allow all messages from "Payroll Department" for example, to be delivered to the Focused Inbox.

   ```
-     New-TransportRule -Name <name_of_the_rule> -SubjectContainsWords "Human Resources" -SetHeaderName "X-MS-Exchange-Organization-BypassFocusedInbox" -SetHeaderValue "true"
+     New-TransportRule -Name <name_of_the_rule> -SubjectContainsWords "Payroll Department" -SetHeaderName "X-MS-Exchange-Organization-BypassFocusedInbox" -SetHeaderValue "true"
   ```

     > [!IMPORTANT]